Apaar/apaar.github.io/_posts/2017-03-22-Parallelizing-Grep.md

 time find /home/apaar/Parallel-Computing type/test1  | parallel -k -j150% -n 1000 -m grep -h "hi" {} | cat > op
 {% endhighlight %}

-Here the -j150% argument instructs the shell to create 1.5 job per cores on the computer.This helps with I/O bound processes like grep.
+Here the -j150% argument instructs the shell to create 1.5 job per cores on the computer.This helps with I/O bound processes like grep.find is used to feed grep the file names and time was used only for benchmarking(results in next post).

-Upon running the parallel version against the normal GNU grep i achived around 4-5 times speed up on a 2GB file containing Housefly DNA

 ### Exploring the GNU Grep Codebase(and a minor mess up...)